ReactTraining/javascript-node-workshop/README.md

 # See this page for more install options: https://github.com/nvm-sh/nvm#usage
 $ nvm install node

-# This workshop was developed with Node v20 which is what we recommend
-# as of Spring 2024
+# If you can, try to use Node v20 or higher

 # lists out the versions of node that you're managing with nvm including
 # which one is the current one in your CLI